-As a 1976 Olympic gold medal and world champion figure skater, Dorothy Hamill earned her way into the hearts of Americans and was even dubbed “America’s sweetheart.”
-Hamill certainly has a proven resume to back up her medals and titles, but also earned a prominent place in pop culture by inspiring a hairstyle fad…the ‘Dorothy’.
+Dorothy Hamill's hair style made news in 1976 -- of course, what really made the news was her Olympic gold medal in figure skating.
+But while Dorothy Hamill was capturing Americans' hearts with her feats of athleticism, her short hairdo was capturing the public's imagination as well.
+Hamill certainly had a proven resume to back up her medals and titles, but also earned a prominent place in pop culture by inspiring a hairstyle fad -- the "Dorothy."

 Dorothy Hamill Always Wore Her Hair Short